jeancochrane/recurse/docs/nn-dl/ch1/notes.md

 - I don't get why NAND gates are universal computers...?

-- Often convential to draw _input layers_ of perceptrons -- these have no
+- Often conventional to draw _input layers_ of perceptrons -- these have no
   inputs, just configured to output a single value
     - Could we say that the value of the output is the bias of the input layer...?